SAMSA Workshop

 In my first talk, I will give an overview of these recent developments and discuss open problems.
 In my second talk, I will provide some technical insights into the proofs.

-Survey talk: Nonlinear extensions of linear recurrence sequences
+Survey talk: Nonlinear extensions of linear recurrence sequences [Slides]

 Abstract (click to expand)